fioletoven/b4n/README.md

 - `ALT`  + `↓` - move current line down

 > Note: These shortcuts currently cannot be changed in the `key_bindings` configuration section.

+## File Transfer

+Feature requires a `tar` executable on the container where files are uploaded to or downloaded from.

+If `Overwrite files` is unchecked before the transfer, a check will be executed on the remote container that requires the presence of `sh` and `test` commands (if the container does not have these commands, as a workaround the checkbox can be checked, but be aware that files may be overwritten).

+If the destination path (`To (dir):` textbox) contains `~`, there will be an attempt to resolve it to the home directory (this requires `sh` and `echo` commands to be present on the container).
+To bypass this, simply provide the full path without `~`.

+> Note: Currently, the upload feature supports only uploading a single file.

 ## Configuration Files